-- 1. Choose File | Open Project.
+- 1. Choose File | Open Project or select Open Project on the tool bar.
 A dialog box appears that asks you to select the name of an existing project. - 2.
 Choose the name of the project and click the OK button.